-Your local Orkin technician is trained to help manage stink beetles and similar pests.
-Since every building or home is different, your Orkin technician will design a unique program for your situation.
+Your local Orkin Pro is trained to help manage stink beetles and similar pests.
+Since every building or home is different, your Orkin Pro will design a unique beetle treatment program for your situation.

 Orkin can provide the right solution to keep stink beetles in their place…out of your home, or business.

 Understanding Stink Beetles

 Beetles in the genus Eleodes are known by the common names stink beetles, darkling beetles, or circus beetles.
 The common name circus beetle comes from the beetle’s habit of standing on its head and assuming a defensive posture when disturbed.
 Stink beetles are not stink bugs and are different from the brown marmorated stink bug and the kudzu bug.

 Body: Adult stink beetles have oval-shaped bodies.
 The desert stink beetle,

 Eleodes caudifera, is a very distinctive looking stink beetle since the rear of its abdomen looks like it has a long, extended projection.

 Color: Their bodies are primarily jet black to dark brown.

 Size: They range from about 1/2 to 1 1/2 inches long.

 Most predators avoid stink beetles since some species raise up their rear end and either ooze or spray a pungent, smelly secretion at the predator.
 However, only about 30 percent of the Eleodes beetle species are capable of expelling this type of secretion.
 The other species either escape by running away and hiding under ground litter, or mimicking the behavior of raising up their rear end and making their predator think they are going to get sprayed.